 If you don't know your Subaru Impreza WRX STi SpecC Type RA from a Mitsubishi Lancer Evolution IX FQ340, the good thing about SEGA Rally is that it doesn't matter.
 Bringing together realistic rally driving and arcade racing, SEGA Rally is a hybrid in a class of its own.

-Realism permeates the look of the game, with the 4WD, 2WD and classic rally cars looking as though they've just rolled out of the manufacture's garages, with optional mud and dirt.
+Realism permeates the look of the game, with the 4WD, 2WD and classic rally cars looking as though they've just rolled out of the manufacturer's garages, with optional mud and dirt.

 The attention to detail in the visuals, which zoom by in a blur when using an in-car viewpoint (really the only way to race), also extends to the feel of the game.
 SEGA Racing Studio has spent a lot of time and love perfecting the handling of the cars and, perhaps more importantly, the surfaces upon which they race.
 Whether you're racing on dirt or mud, ice or snow, you will know it and feel the difference and, because the tracks are deformable, each race will be subtly different.
 As the cars you're chasing rip up and dirty the track, you will find yourself bouncing in and out of their ruts or trailing them in their furrows.